 CRe's senior management is responsible for the day-to-day management of CRe and is held accountable by the Board.
-Below are the executive officers of CRe during 2021, with changes through to April 15, 2022.
+Below are the executive officers of CRe during 2022.

-CRe outsources all its operational functions to other Canopius Group entities.
+CRe outsources many of its operational functions to other Canopius Group entities.